Forecasting Methodology

 by Ron Hartling

-Based on analysis of the most recent four years of Kingston hourly PM2.5 readings compared to Environment Canada data on measured hourly wind directions and speeds, I found a strong correlation with wind direction.
-I coupled that with analysis which demonstrated little or no correlation between actual PM2.5 readings and weekends versus weekdays or overnight versus working hours, thereby establishing that Kingston’s airborne particulate pollution is almost exclusively caused by emissions from other jurisdictions as opposed to local sources.
-Our MP2.5 rise significantly whenever winds from the south and southeast are bringing us particulates from the highly-industrialized Northeastern United States.
-During wildfire season, the impact of other wind directions depends on the current location of major smoke clouds.
+Based on analysis of the most recent five years of Kingston hourly PM2.5 readings compared to Environment Canada data on measured hourly wind directions and speeds, I found a strong correlation with wind direction.
+As you can see from the Evidence page, I then undertook analysis which demonstrated little or no correlation between actual PM2.5 readings and weekends versus weekdays or overnight versus working hours, thereby establishing that Kingston’s airborne particulate pollution is almost exclusively caused by emissions from other jurisdictions rather than from any local sources.
+Kingston PM2.5 readings rise significantly whenever winds from the south and southeast are bringing us particulates from the highly-industrialized United States, especially from the Texas/Louisiana oil refinery belt where most of the continent’s fossil fuels are processed.
+During wildfire season, the impact of other wind directions depends on the current location of major smoke clouds, both from Canada and the southern USA.

-There is a further complication in the correlation between Environment Canada’s wind-direction forecasts for the Kingston area and the observed arrival of PM2.5 particulate clouds passing through from the US.
-When that forecast includes quite variable local wind conditions, the overarching Jetstream appears to be a more accurate predictor of when and if those clouds actually pass over or near Kingston.
+There is a further complication in the correlation between Environment Canada’s wind-direction forecasts for the Kingston area and the observed arrival of PM2.5 particulate clouds, which mostly originate in the United States.
+While that forecast includes quite variable local wind conditions, the overarching Jetstream appears to be a more accurate predictor of when and if those clouds actually pass over or near Kingston.